Carey Gillam, - Reader Supported News/The Guardian (U.K.)

 Illustration by Lincoln Agnew.
 Photographs by (from top to bottom): Arnulfo Franco / AP (head); DAJ / Getty (body); Mark Reinstein / Corbis / Getty (building); Helovi / Getty (beach)

 John Feeley, the Ambassador to Panama and a former Marine helicopter pilot, is not averse to strong language, but he was nevertheless startled by his first encounter with President Donald Trump.
 Summoned to deliver a briefing in June, 2017, he was outside the Oval Office when he overheard Trump concluding a heated conversation, “Fuck him!
 Tell him to sue the government.”
 Feeley was escorted in, and saw that Mike Pence, John Kelly, and several other officials were in the room.
 As he took a seat, Trump asked, “So tell me—what do we get from Panama?
 What’s in it for us?”
-Feeley presented a litany of benefits: help with counter-narcotics work and migration control, commercial efforts linked to the Panama Canal, […]
+Feeley presented a litany of benefits: help with counter-narcotics work and migration control, commercial efforts linked to the Panama Canal, a […]

 1 Comment